MarkCButler/drug-OD-deaths/README.md

 In contrast to the project at drug-OD-deaths-R, which used the `shiny` package to create a web app, the current project uses a full-stack tool set for web development.
-The back end is a `flask` app that uses the Python data-science stack for data analysis, and the user interface is defined by a `Jinja2` template that is rendered by `flask`.
-The JavaScript that controls the front-end's interactivity is bundled by means of `webpack` with customized tools that are used to style the user interface (e.g., a small, customized subset of `bootstrap`.)
+The back end is a `flask` app that uses the Python data-science stack for analysis and visualization of data, and the user interface is defined by a `Jinja2` template that is rendered by `flask`.
+The JavaScript that enables user interaction is bundled by means of `webpack` with front-end libraries (e.g., a small, customized subset of `bootstrap` and a selection of modules from `plotly.js`.)

 The
 [data on drug-overdose deaths](https://data.cdc.gov/NCHS/VSRR-Provisional-Drug-Overdose-Death-Counts/xkb8-kh2a),